akxlr/tbp/README.md

 ## ICML experiments
-The results from [1] can be reproduced with:
+The results from Figure 1 and Figure 3 in [1] can be reproduced with:
 ```
-$ python3 python/tbp/icml17.py
+$ python tbp/icml17.py
 ```
 Note that these tests take considerable time to finish.